nyumaya/nyumaya_audio_recognition/README.md

 - Command Objects (quality is not good yet)

 If you need a special combination of audio classes or model architecture trained create an issue and I will try to prioritize or train it.
 All models contain a result file wich describes the false positive/accuracy tradeoff.

+## Sensitivity

+The sensitivity parameter is a tradeoff between accuracy and false positives.
+Setting the sensitivity to a high value means it's easier to trigger the hotword.
+If you experience a lot of false detections, set the sensitivity to a lower value.

+All models have a corresponding result.txt file where the test results are captured.
+A False predictions per hour value of 0 doesn't mean that no false prediction will ever occur.
+It just means that during the test (~5 hours of audio, mostly speech) no false prediction occured.

 ## Audio Config